-Some courses are offered in the traditional classroom format, others are provided through individualized, self-paced instruction in the Academic Skills Centers on each campus, and certain ones are available through eLearning.
+Some courses are offered in the traditional classroom format, others are provided through individualized, self-paced instruction in the Mount Vernon Campus Academic Skills Center, and certain ones are available through eLearning.
 These courses are numbered below 100 and, although taken for credit, are not counted toward a college degree.
-They are included in the course descriptions section of this catalog.
+They are included in the course descriptions section of Chapter 7 of this catalog.